First Trimester Abortion

 Medical Abortion:

 The medications can cause nausea and pain.
 The doctor will provide medications and instructions to control these symptoms.
+Two follow-up consultations by phone or video conference are scheduled during weeks 1 to 5 after both medications are taken.
+These visits will be scheduled after the initial ACWC visit.

 Surgical Abortion: